carlosneves0/pinky-dinky-doo-revenge/README.md

 ## Be aware of bugs
 Sometimes, the audio library crashes the game.

-You can avoid that by disabling the audio in the code or by using 'Pink Dink Doo Revenge (no_audio).exe'.
+You can avoid this by disabling the audio in the code or by using `Pink Dink Doo Revenge (no_audio).exe`.

 ## Credits
 - [Carlos Neves](https://github.com/c-neves)